-As of December 31, 2021, Walgreens Boots Alliance, Inc. ("Walgreens") is our largest stockholder and has the ability to exercise significant influence over decisions requiring our stockholders' approval.
+As of December 31, 2022, Walgreens Boots Alliance, Inc. ("Walgreens") is our largest stockholder and has the ability to exercise influence over decisions requiring our stockholders' approval.

-As of December 17, 2021, Madison Dearborn Partners transferred control of HC Group Holding I, LLC ("HC Group") to Walgreens.
-As of December 31, 2021, Walgreens controls approximately 20.7% of our common stock through its control of HC Group Holding I, LLC ("HC Group").
-As a result, Walgreens has the ability to exercise significant influence over decisions requiring approval of our stockholders including the election of directors, amendments to our certificate of incorporation and approval of significant corporate transactions, such as a merger, or change in control of the Company.
+On December 17, 2021, Madison Dearborn Partners transferred control of HC I to Walgreens.
+As of December 31, 2022, Walgreens controls approximately 14.4% of our common stock through its control of HC I. As a result, Walgreens has the ability to exercise influence over decisions requiring approval of our stockholders, including the election of directors, amendments to our certificate of incorporation and approval of significant corporate transactions, such as a merger or change in control of the Company.